andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

-The **Select Pickup Options** flow is very similar to the **Select Delivery Options** flow covered in the previous section.
-Rather than enabling the customer to select an option for direct delivery, the **Select Pickup Options** flow enables you to build click-and-collect functionality that lets your customers select a pickup location and timeslot for their consignment.
+The **Consumer Options** flow can also be used to power Pick Up / Drop-Off (PUDO) services.
+By integrating PRO's **Pickup Options** endpoint, you can build click-and-collect functionality that lets your customers select a pickup location and timeslot for their consignment.

 There are four steps to the flow: